GuyBaele/SpreadGL/README.md

 https://user-images.githubusercontent.com/74751786/200294175-24cf3c0a-92c6-49b6-ad9d-ed5dd57fe60d.mp4

 You can follow the next steps to convert the coordinates of 'Output_UK_Projection_1st.csv' to accepted format.
-Notice: Please make sure that you have already installed R.
+Note: Please make sure that you have already installed R.
 1. Open a new terminal at the folder of 'SARS-CoV-2 lineage B.1.1.7 (VOC Alpha) in England'
 2. Reproject the coordinates from the British National Grid CRS to the WGS 84 CRS in R.
 * Rscript Projection_Transformation.R